6 Best Manual Treadmills in 2025

 If you’re someone who likes the idea of owning a manual treadmill but still wants to be able to utilize programming and apps, the Xebex Runner Smart Connect might be for you.
 The just under $4,000 machine is Bluetooth-compatible with apps like Kinomap, Zwift, PerfPRO Studio, Selfloops Group Training, and GymTrakr.

 The console attached to the Xebex is one of the better ones I’ve personally seen with a manual treadmill.
 You can set event mode to use the treadmill for timed competitions or even view one of eight different performance metrics after a workout.
-I was actually pretty impressed with the functionality.
+I was actually pretty impressed with the functionality, and gave the technology 3 out of 5.

 Dimensions71″ L x 35″ W x 60″ H